D R Communications Ltd General Terms & Conditions

 Client Review refers to an in-commitment review between DRC and the Customer, which discusses the Customer’s Airtime Agreement and contract with the Company

 Customer (“you” or “your” thereafter) means any person, company, firm, body, association or organisation that partakes in services from the Company, as specifically identified on the Order Forms

 Customer Order means any order placed by the Customer directly with DRC for the supply of Goods or Services.
 For the avoidance of doubt, such definition excludes any order placed by the Customer directly with a Provider

 Data Protection Legislation the GDPR and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and any successor legislation to the GDPR or the Data Protection Act 1998

 Downward Migrate refers to a change in tariff, by Customer request, which reduces the amount of monthly line rental payable by the Customer

-Equipment the equipment detailed on the Order or in a Goods Schedule which is intended for use with the services offered by DRC
+Equipment the equipment detailed on the Order Form or in a Goods Schedule which is intended for use with the services offered by DRC

 Funding refers to the amount allocated to the Customer at the absolute discretion of the Company; taking into account any connections, tariffs and the Minimum Term the Customer agrees to under the Airtime Agreement